Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Acknowledgments

 \section{Acknowledgments}

 KG thanks Tibor Rakovsky, Chris Umans, Thomas Vidick, and Irit Dinur for valuable conversations.
+We also thank anonymous reviewers for suggestions that improve clarity, for example the term \emph{cell-wise flasque}.
 KG was supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
 This material is based on work supported in part by the U.S. Department of Energy Office of Science, Office of Advanced Scientific Computing Research (DE-SC0020290 and DE-SC0025535).
 The Institute for Quantum Information and Matter is an NSF Physics Frontiers Center.